Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 10 AM–2 PM:

-How I move: Mindful workout that helps me tone my whole body, stay calm throughout the day, and focus on mental tasks; Organize things around the house; Optimized stretching to significantly reduce bodily stress (videos coming soon on social media).
+How I move: Mindful workout that helps me tone my whole body, stay calm throughout the day, and focus on mental tasks; Clean up; Optimized stretching to significantly reduce bodily stress (videos coming soon on social media)

-What I eat: Nourishing wholesome meals such as Baja Fresh Impossible tacos with mango salsa
+What I eat: Nourishing wholesome meals such as a Chipotle Plant-Powered Bowl

 How I sit: Cross-legged

-What I do on breaks: Computer tasks for no more than 25 minutes a time; Cool off with Burt’s Bees micellar rosewater facial towelettes
+What I do on breaks: Mentally intensive computer tasks for no more than 25 minutes a time; Mouse position with hands cradling head; Cool off with Burt’s Bees micellar rosewater facial towelettes if necessary

-Music I listen to on noise-cancelling headphones: Music with a strong steady focused beat (physical tasks); Mozart (mental tasks)
+Music I listen to on noise-cancelling headphones: Music with a strong and focused beat (physical tasks); Mozart (mental tasks)

 Emotional state: Joy and gratitude for being able to help the world with my brain